FlorianMichael/DietrichEvents2/README.md

 # DietrichEvents2
-One of the fastest Event libraries for Java in the world
+One of the fastest Java event systems in the world, which still has a lot of features

 ## Contact
 If you encounter any issues, please report them on the